 Bitcoin is digital currency

-Bitcoin is cryptocurrency
+Bitcoin is crypto-currency

-Bitcoin is an asset
+Bitcoin is a new asset class

 Bitcoin is a commodity